ethereum/remix-project/automation.md

  - **Autorebase** will automatically rebase the branch (when a new commit lands on master).

    It won't automatically merge to master (this can be done with the first automation).

+   It is activable by adding the `autorebase` label.

    For more [information](https://github.com/marketplace/actions/rebase-pull-requests)